rsb01/rsb01/README.md

 - I'm Currently learning AI, ML and Block Chain
 - Ask me Anything related to WebDevlopment/Python/Java/C/CPP/CSS/HTML/JavaScript/TypeScript
 - How to Reach Me : @miryala1
-- Fun Fact : I wanted to be an Author
+- Fun Fact : I wanted to be an Author👀